-On the list of must-try easy camping recipes is chili.
+On the list of must-try easy camping recipes, along with great recipes like bacon-cheese quiche and Dutch oven lasagna, is chili.
 Most campsites will have a fire pit or place to set up your camping kitchen outside.
 Charcoal and commercial fire starters make starting a fire easy.
 Some commercial fire starters even burn in all types of weather conditions.
 Charcoal is another easy way to start a fire with or without lighter fluid.
-Once the fire is light and hot, putting a raised campfire grill grate over it allows you to set the dutch oven on a raised surface.
+Once the fire is light and hot, putting a raised campfire grill grate over it allows you to set the Dutch oven on a raised surface.
 Whether you’re cooking on a hot campfire or grill, a durable metal grate will make cooking easier.

 When cooking over a campfire or camping stove, you should have camping utensils, heavy oven mitts and pot holders to protect your hands from burns.
 The ingredients should be prepared ahead of time before you begin cooking.

 Steps for Making Dutch Oven Camping Chili Recipe

 Once the fire is started, you should get all the ingredients for the chili ready.
 Chop all the vegetables that will be used in the chili and put aside in a bowl.
 Start by putting oil in a Dutch oven and browning the meats that you will use.

 Next, add the vegetables that you chopped and let them cook awhile Finally, add the other ingredients and spices and let them all simmer for an hour or even more as you constantly watch and stir to make sure it cooks well.
 Try cooking over low heat for a longer period of time to enhance the flavor.

 Easy Dutch Oven Hearty Beef/Sausage Chili Recipe

 - 1 lb. grass fed ground beef

 - 1 lb. grass fed ground sausage

 - 1 carton of organic beef broth